Nasa28/Edvora_test/README.md

-# BOOKSTORE_CMS
+# Edvora Test

-> This is Bookstore app for Magic-books Inc. a fictional company based in Germany
+> THis is a simple page built with React and CSS.

 ![screenshot](Readme.png)